-- For those who have not yet received an invitation from UCLA Health, the fastest option may be to book an appointment through California’s My Turn portal, which provides information in eight languages and allows residents throughout the state to schedule a vaccination close to where they live.
+- The fastest option may be to book an appointment through California’s My Turn portal, which provides information in eight languages and allows residents throughout the state to schedule a vaccination close to where they live.
 You can also access the state’s COVID-19 vaccination hotline at 833-4CA-4ALL (Monday–Friday, 8 a.m.–8 p.m., and Saturday–Sunday, 8 a.m.–5 p.m.).

 - Employees can also learn how their UC health plans are handling vaccinations by visiting the vaccine websites of Anthem, Health Net, Kaiser Permanente and UnitedHealthcare or by contacting their primary care provider.